seqeralabs/tower-cli/README.md

 ## Build binary development versions

-The Tower CLI is a platform binary executable created by a native compilation from Java GraalVM.
+The Seqera CLI is a platform binary executable created by a native compilation from Java GraalVM.
+To compile and build a development version of the binary:

 1. Install [SDKMan!](https://sdkman.io/)

-2. Install required GraalVM:
+2. Install GraalVM:

     ```bash
     sdk env install